Har1Prasaath/E-Voting-System/README.md

 # E-Voting-System
-Implemenatation of E-Voting System using TCP &amp; UDP
+Implemenatation of E-Voting System using TCP &amp; UDP Connections